 James.

-I am not sure about tricks possibly used on your board, but as opposed to TDA1541 (non-A), a TDA1541A definitely won’t work at 352.4/384 kHz, so long as it complies with Philips specifications.
+However, I am not sure about the ‘tricks’ possibly used on your board.
+Anyhow, as opposed to TDA1541 (non-A), a TDA1541A definitely won’t work at 352.4/384 kHz, so long as the incoming signal complies with Philips specifications.

 Regards